doowb/doowb.github.com/src/posts/2018-12-26-12-days-of-node-day-01.md

 ---
 title: "12 Days of Node.js - Day 1: The beginning of a web application."
 date: "2018-12-26 10:00:00"
-layout: "12-days-of-node"
+layout: "post"
-unsplash: EWZ0STfVSug
+unsplashArgs: EWZ0STfVSug
 ---

-### Introduction
+## Introduction

 This post is the beginning of a series of posts on building a web application in Node.js.
 The goal is to finish with a working web application that has common user signup, authentication, and management.
 This includes allowing users to reset their passwords when they know their current password or if they've forgotten their password.
 It also includes managing users through an administration interface.

 The series is split into 12 days starting on December 26th, 2018 and finishing on January 6th, 2019.
 Each post should only take 5 to 10 minutes to read and implement on your own.

-### Setting up the server and web application
+## Setting up the server and web application

 To see the final code for this post, checkout the [Day 1](https://github.com/doowb/12-days-of-node/tree/day-01) branch of the [12 days of node repository](https://github.com/doowb/12-days-of-node).